 All debts related to the deceased are included in the liabilities of an estate:

-If you inherit an insolvent estate, there are several options available to you.
+If you inherit an insolvent estate in Ottawa, there are several options available to you.
 You can accept the estate: in this case, you will inherit not only the assets but also the debts.
 It's best to be familiar with the deceased person's financial situation before making this decision.
 Moreover, this can put a strain on your own finances.
 Don't hesitate to consult our blog to see for yourself if you are heading towards bankruptcy.

 You can also refuse the estate: if you choose to do so, you will have to register your renunciation by notarial act.
 You have 6 months to accept or refuse an estate.
 If there is no notarized document stating that you refuse the estate, you will be deemed to have accepted it.